 • Live demo on how to take over a PC and get a remote shell over Bluetooth

-Key points from the Lecture :
+Key points from the Presentation :

 • Pin and Link key recovery is practicaly possible (code release and live demo)